afonya2/SolidityPools/api/README.md

 6. table: The raw response from SP [more info](https://github.com/afonya2/SolidityPools/blob/v2/api/modemdocs.md#order_queued)
 7. table: The raw response from SP [more info](https://github.com/afonya2/SolidityPools/blob/v2/api/modemdocs.md#order_fulfilled)

+Or

+1. nil: There was an error while processing the request
+2. table: The raw response from SP [more info](https://github.com/afonya2/SolidityPools/blob/v2/api/modemdocs.md#errors)

+Or **when waitForComplete is true and the error happened in the 2nd response**

+1. string: The order ID
+2. table: The raw response from SP [more info](https://github.com/afonya2/SolidityPools/blob/v2/api/modemdocs.md#errors)

 **Throws**

 - If the received message contains an invalid signature